 The property of Nobska Light Station belongs to the federal government and is administered by the U.S. Coast Guard.
 The law governing the transfer of responsibility from the federal government to the Town is defined by The National Historic Lighthouse Preservation Act of 2000 (NHLPA; Public Law 106-355; 16 U.S.C.
 470w-7).
 It establishes a multiple step process involving the United States Coast Guard, the General Services Administration (GSA), and the National Park Service.
 The Coast Guard, the Town of Falmouth, and Friends of Nobska Light are following these steps.
 Once the process is complete all parties expect title to be transferred from the federal government.
 The Friends will continue to be responsible for support and maintenance of the property.

 Please note all meetings are currently on hold due to the COVID-19 outbreak.
 Updates will be posted when they recommence.

-The Board of Directors meet once a month on the fourth Tuesday.
+The Board of Directors meet once a month.